Materials-Consortia/OPTIMADE/optimade.rst

 **OPTIONAL keys**

 - :field:`$id`: String.
-  A static URI identifier that is a URN or URL representing the specific version of the property.
+  A static URI identifier that is a URN or URL representing the specific version of this level of the defined property.
   It SHOULD NOT be changed as long as the property definition remains the same, and SHOULD be changed when the property definition changes.
   (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)